 If you happen to struggle with decision-making confidence, you’re not alone.

 Many people don’t trust their own judgment, whether it’s important issues, like where to work or live – or more mundane queries, like which restaurant to choose for dinner or what to wear to work.
-For some, decisions can be especially frustrating, causing momentary feelings of panic, stress, and even indecision where you can’t decide what action to take.
+For some, learning to make decisions can be especially frustrating, causing momentary feelings of panic, stress, and even indecision where you can’t decide what action to take.

 If this sounds like you, the good news is that indecision can be overcome.
 All too often, for many of us, decision-making confidence often comes down to how self-confident we are – or, more specifically, how confident we are in our ability to make sound choices.